nancyjain042/CodeX-Food-and-Beverage-Company--Excel/README.md

 3. Competition Analysis:
 a.
 Who are the current market leaders?

-5. Marketing Channels and Brand Awareness:
+4. Marketing Channels and Brand Awareness:
 a.
 Which marketing channel can be used to reach more customers?
 b.
 How effective are different marketing strategies and channels in reaching our customers?

-Purchase Behavior:
+5.Purchase Behavior:
 a.
 Where do respondents prefer to purchase energy drinks?